-Gaussian Process interpolation using treegp
+Gaussian Process interpolation using treegp¶

-Quick start
+Quick start¶

-Here is a simple example of a 2D gaussian process interpolation using treegp.
-Before showing how to use treegp, the interpolation needs to be perform over some data and we will simulate some Gaussian random field below.
-In the block bellow you can find how:
+to be perform over some data and we will simulate some Gaussian random field below.

-• How to generate a 2d anisotropic gaussian random field
+How to generate a 2d anisotropic gaussian random field

-• How to write the correlation length matrix in terms of the isotropic correlation lenght and shear parameters (\(g_1\), \(g_1\)); see Léget et al 2021
+How to write the correlation length matrix in terms of the isotropic correlation lenght and shear parameters (\(g_1\), \(g_1\)); see Léget et al 2021

 import numpy as np